Notice: Undefined index: tag in

 Key activities: Set up the right mindset.
 Clarify expectations.
 Engage people.
 Q&A.

-Examples: Panels, keynotes, lecture, presentations of results, launch new initiatives or change or direction, and townhall meetings.
+Examples: Panels, keynotes, lectures, presentations of results, launch new initiatives or change or direction, and townhall meetings.

 Don’t share live when you can use digital tools instead.

 In-person presentations are great for complex topics, when alignment is necessary, for collaborative learning, and to inspire teams.

 Townhall meetings are an effective way to share information, build trust and transparency.

 A study by McKinsey showed that communication and involvement of front-line employees dramatically increase the chances to drive a successful organizational transformation.